Nexfinity/CakeyBot-Wiki/core/website-logs.md

 ![](/logs5.png)

 # Temporary Roles/Actions
-This page contains a list of all of the temporary roles and/or actions applied to users.
-This will include temporayr bans/mutes.
-These are roles that will automatically be expire and be removed from users some time in the future.
+This page lists all temporary roles and actions applied to users, including temporary bans and mutes.
+These roles are set to automatically expire and will be removed from users at a designated time in the future.
 ![](/logs6.png)